niraljshah/niraljshah.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: #
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-If you have a question about electronics, data science, python, data solutions, [contact me via my email address.](mailto:niraljshah@outlook.com)
+If you have a question about electronics, data science or data solutions, [contact me via my email address.](mailto:niraljshah@outlook.com)

 I’m a Data Science student at [Monash University](https://www.monash.edu/).
-I also happen to have a Bachelor's degree in Electronics engineering.
 My personal interest is in computational finance, [statistical analysis](https://github.com/niraljshah/data_science_demographics_2018), business intelligence, optimizing budgeting, planning & forecasting, and most importantly, providing progressive data solutions for it.
 I’m especially interested in delivering effective & informative reporting to keep a track on the performance and business insights in real-time.

 I am an optimist with integrity, strong problem solving skills, strict attention to detail with commendable decision making & interpersonal skills.
 I can be found on [Quora](https://www.quora.com/profile/Niral-Shah-5) as well